klane/jekyllnb/README.md

 ## Installation (coming soon)

-JekyllNB is hosted on PyPI and can be installed with `pip`.
+JekyllNB is available on PyPI and can be installed with `pip`.

 ```bash
 pip install jekyllnb